John Joe McGirl

-John Joe McGirl (25 March 1921 – 8 December 1988) was an Irish republican, a Sinn Féin politician, and a former chief of staff of the Irish Republican Army (IRA).
+John Joe McGirl (25 March 1921 – 8 December 1988) was an Irish republican, a Sinn Féin politician, and the Chief of Staff of the Irish Republican Army.

 Biography

 Anti-Treaty IRA

-He was born and raised in Ballinamore, County Leitrim, the son of Joseph McGirl, a farmer, and Bridget McGirl (née Gallagher).
+He was born in Drumany, Aughnasheelin, County Leitrim, the son of Joseph McGirl, a farmer, and Bridget McGirl (née Gallagher).
 McGirl became involved with the Irish Republican Army (IRA) in the 1930s.
-McGirl was trained for the 1939–1940 sabotage/ bombing attack on British soil - the S-Plan.
+McGirl was trained for the 1939–1940 sabotage/bombing attack on British soil – the S-Plan.
 He was arrested along with Cathal Goulding and ten others in April 1946.
-McGirl was sentenced to 12 months in prison for IRA membership spending his prison time in the "Glasshouse" building of the Curragh Internment Camp.
+McGirl was sentenced to 12 months in prison for IRA membership spending his prison time in the Curragh Camp.
+McGirl was interned again in the 1950s.

 McGirl participated in the IRA Border campaign.
 In January 1957, he was tried and convicted at Ballinamore courthouse and imprisoned in Mountjoy Prison.

 Although a prisoner, he was elected as a Sinn Féin Teachta Dála (TD) for the Sligo–Leitrim constituency at the 1957 general election, topping the poll with 7,007 votes (15.7%).
 Running on an abstentionist ticket, Sinn Féin won four seats at the general election (also Eighneachán Ó hAnnluain, Ruairí Ó Brádaigh and John Joe Rice).
 McGirl did not retain his seat at the 1961 general election.
 His share of the vote was halved and he received only 2,487 votes (7.3%).

 In November 1957, he delivered the oration at the funerals of some of the "Edentubber martyrs", four IRA members who were killed when a bomb they were preparing accidentally exploded.
 In 1962, he served on the committee that founded St. Felim's College, Ballinamore.